snookdawgg/softball-whiteboard/backlog.md

    - Add onboarding tooltips for new users.
    - Consider a “dark mode” or theme toggle for better visibility outdoors.

+### Backlog Item: Local Fallback Field Background

+**Context:**
+Currently the field background is loaded from a Google Drive URI.
+This requires internet access and correct sharing permissions.
+To ensure offline reliability and avoid runtime errors when the remote asset is unavailable, we need a bundled local fallback image.

+**Task:**
+- Create an `assets/` folder at the root of the project.
+- Add a placeholder `field.png` image to that folder.
+- Update `WhiteboardCanvas.js` to use the Google Drive URI as the primary source, but fallback to the local asset if the remote fails.
+  - On iOS: use `defaultSource={require('../assets/field.png')}`.
+  - On Android: implement `onError` to swap to the local image manually.

+**Priority:** Medium
+**Dependencies:** None (can be implemented independently of mechanics logic).
+**Notes:**
+This ensures resilience in environments without internet access and provides a baseline visual even if the remote asset is unavailable.

 ---

 ## 🎯 Priorities